irata-gmbh/vscode-time-tracking/README.md

 * `timeTracking.autoTrack`: Enable/disable automatic time tracking when a file is opened
 * `timeTracking.idleThreshold`: Time in seconds before considering the user idle
 * `timeTracking.csvFilePath`: Path to the CSV file for storing time tracking data (default: `~/time-tracking.csv`)
+* `timeTracking.reportRefreshInterval`: Time in seconds between automatic refreshes of the report view (default: `10`)

 ## Data Storage